yigitozgumus/yigitozgumus.github.io_archived/_pages/about.md

 What else ?
 Well, I love to run and occasionaly draw stuff.
 Running was once a goal for me to reach as an indicative to a healthier life but it became a habit I couldn't shake it off.

  Here is to the year 2017 when I ran every day (almost) and documented it.
+I still run of course.
+Just not everyday :)

 ![](../assets/images/2017.gif){: .center-image }

  And of course I love a good cup of coffee.

 In this website you will hopefully see a glimpse of what I've been upto in my software career and the things I am curios to learn.
 I tried to take up writing about stuff many times but failed miserably.
 Believe me, writing this about me page surprised me, like a lot.